 Saoirse Monica Jackson

-The Lead character of Derry Girls, Erin Quinn is played the brilliant Saoirse Monica Jackson.
+The lead character of Derry Girls, Erin Quinn is played by the brilliant Saoirse Monica Jackson.
 She brings to life the ambitious wannabe writer of Erin, who leads her pack of friends and deals will her mad family.
 Her family includes some great characters who happen to be some of the hidden stars on the show.

 Although Saoirse is pretty new to the tv scene, she has appeared in two other shows before landing this job.
 But the role of Erin Quinn is by far her biggest to date and being from Derry makes her perfect for the role.

 Next up is one of my favourite characters on the show, Clare Devlin who is played perfectly by Nicola Coughlan.
 Claire is clever, hilariously funny without even trying to be and nothing seem more important to her than her academic achievement.